atlanhq/camelot/docs/user/advanced.rst

     "","","Birbhum","v.
 Food Poisoning","199","0","31/12/13","31/12/13","Under control","..."
     "","","Howrah","vi.
 Viral Hepatitis A &E","85","0","26/12/13","27/12/13","Under surveillance","..."

+We don't need anything else.
 Now, let's pass ``copy_text=['v']`` to copy text in the vertical direction.
 This can save you some time by not having to do this in your cleaning script!

 ::